AdobeDocs/journeys.en/help/using/building-journeys/terminating-a-journey.md

 >[!NOTE]
 >
 >Note that you cannot resume a closed or stopped journey.
+>
+>The concept of journey ending is described in this [section](../building-journeys/journey.md#ending_a_journey).

 ## Closing a journey

 You can close a journey manually to ensure that customers who already entered the journey can finish their path but new users are not able to enter the journey.

+When closed, a journey will have the status **[!UICONTROL Closed (no entrance)]**.
+After the default global timeout of 30 days, the journey will switch to the **Finished** status.
+See this [section](../building-journeys/changing-properties.md#entrance).

 A closed journey version cannot be restarted or deleted.
 You can create a new version of it or duplicate it.
+Only finished journeys can be deleted.

 You can close a journey by clicking **[!UICONTROL Close to new entrances]** while hovering over a journey in the list of journeys.